Frequently Asked Questions

 Do I need an appointment?

-While we do have limited space in our schedule for emergencies, making an appointment is always a more effective plan.
-By scheduling an appointment, you can ensure that we are available to help when you need us and avoid dealing with a long wait.
-We generally recommend making your appointment at least four weeks in advance so that you can get the time slot you need.
+Yes, by scheduling an appointment, you can ensure that we are available to help when you need us.
+We generally recommend making your annual appointment at least four weeks in advance so that you can get the time slot you need.

 How often should my pet come in for a wellness check?